Why Canada Should Withdraw from NATO

 Challenging the ambiguity and compromises of the U.N.
 Security Council in order to address the mounting threats of human extinction, non-NATO nations and civil society members joined together to implement a nuclear ban treaty.
-Canada, bowing to NATO pressure, did not even participate in the meetings leading up to the adoption of the treaty.
+Canada, bowing to NATO pressure, did not even participate in the meetings leading up to the treaty.
 Canada is also bowing to NATO pressure to increase military spending.

 Science for Peace calls on the Government of Canada not only to withdraw from NATO and to cease from colluding with NATO’s pretence of pursuing defensive goals, but to join in condemning its violations of international peace and security.
 We call on the Canadian government to also sign the treaty to ban nuclear weapons and to work towards dismantling NATO altogether and to oppose the global trends towards militarizing the many urgent and devastating humanitarian situations.